self-host/self-host/docs/program_manager_worker.md

 There is currently only support for one language; [Tengo](https://github.com/d5/tengo).

-Support for other languages has was considered in the design process, and the API interface between the Program Worker and Program Manager does take program language into account.
+We considered support for other languages in the design process, and the API interface between the Program Worker and Program Manager does take program language into account.

 # Different types of Programs